xebialabs-community/xlr-xlrelease-plugin/README.md

   * Programmatically delete phases in the current release

 For XL Release version 4.8.x you'll need at least version 1.7.x of the plugin.
+Any XL Release version before 4.8.x should use version 1.6.5 or lower of the plugin.

 ## Tasks ##
 + Create and Start SubRelease